Navigating Conversations with Patients on Elder Abuse & Intimate Partner Violence

 Confidentiality and Documentation of IPV and Exploitation: Balancing Safety with Data Collection

 November 3, 2022 At a clinic embedded within a drop-in center in downtown Pittsburgh for adolescents and young adults who are unstably housed, clients can receive routine care and preventive services.
-A 19-year-old young person (who uses they/them pronouns) came in for a pregnancy test.
+A 19-year-old young person came in for a pregnancy test.
 The test was positive.
-They started to cry saying, “I […]
+They started to cry saying, “I knew it.”
+After assessing […]

 Healthy Relationships and Youth: How School-Based Health Providers Can Start the Conversation